Hamzaweb49/sequentialmultiplier/README.md

 ## Simulation

-### XSIM
+### VSIM

-To run the simulation using XSIM, execute the following command:
+To run the simulation using VSIM, execute the following command:

 ```bash
 make sim TOOL=vsim